ReynoldsCahoon/unitscan-wallcraft/README.md

 - Unitscan will only alert you of NPC targets that are neutral or hostile and alive.
 You will always be alerted for player targets regardless.
 - If you are targeting a unit when a target is found, unitscan will not auto select the found target.
 - A macro command */unitscantarget* has been added to target the most recently found target.
-- Custom targets added by the /unitscan command will keep the default unitscan behaviour (removed from the targets list after they are found).
+- Custom targets added by the /unitscan command will keep the default unitscan behaviour (removed from targets after they are found).
 - You can move the unitscan frame by holding ctrl and dragging.

 ## Commands